 Next, we will cover CTI.
 CTI, or Computer Telephony Integration, allows us to remote control an IP Phone from a Windows PC through the 3CX Client, or from any browser, in any operating system, using the 3CX Web Client.

 This means that from our 3CX Client or Web Client, we can trigger actions like making a call, putting calls on hold, transferring calls, answering calls and even escalate a call into a conference, and all of this, with just a mouse click or two.

 This feature enables a user to very quickly and easily dial numbers they find in the Company Phonebook, from a Web Page, an Email or even a CRM System.

 How many times have you wanted to dial a number you have found on a website, on a phone, and have failed a few times before getting it right?
 With CTI, all you would have to do is copy-paste it into your 3CX Client, then press enter and it will immediately initiate the call on your deskphone.

 In order for Remote Control to work with uaCSTA, the 3CX Web Client Client must be logged in to the same extension as your IP Phone, which is running the latest firmware to support this new type of remote control. uaCSTA stands for “User Agent Computer Supported Telecommunications Applications”.

 The latest 3CX Client is also required in this case, on any platform able to have a 3CX client installed.

 Log in to the extension via your web browser.
 Login credentials and instructions can be found in the Welcome Email.
-This is covered in Module 1.1 Installing the 3CX Client.
+This is covered in the 3CX Client Installation module.